 Enterprise Trust Center Export

 What this is.
-SecurityRecipes should be easy for an enterprise buyer to approve.
+SecurityRecipes should be easy for an enterprise reviewer to approve.
 This export is the compact trust-center packet: one JSON artifact that says which controls exist, which evidence packs prove them, which MCP tools expose them, and which diligence questions they answer.

 The product bet